gnu-octave/symbolic/HOWTO-release.md

       - make_windows_package.sh, use "day-to-day testing" mode.

+  * Test regenerating the html documentation.
+As of 2015-03, you need hg tip generate_html pkg for the utf-8 to work.

   * If packages seem ok, then tag the repo with:

     `git tag -a v2.0.0 -m "Version 2.0.0"`